Renovation

 Whichever route you take, it pays to be strategic about timing your renovation.
 Co-living companies and even traditional landlords may offer concessions or allow shorter terms during the winter, when they may want to fill up unoccupied units.
 If your short-term lease ends in the spring or summer, landlords are better able to find a new tenant—and charge that person more.

-Keep the above in mind and use these seven methods for finding the best short-term rental while you renovate your NYC apartment.
+Keep the above in mind, and use these seven methods to find the best short-term rental while you renovate your NYC apartment.

 1) Explore your neighborhood

-It helps to rent in your immediate neighborhood so you can stick to your regular routine (like walking your kids to school or visiting the dog park)—and avoid having to spend time learning where to shop for food and other essentials.
-Just as importantly, it will be that much easier to keep an eye on the reno work to make sure it is proceeding at an appropriate pace.
+It helps to rent in your immediate neighborhood so you can stick to your regular routine—like walking your kids to school or visiting the dog park—and avoid having to figure out where to shop for food and other essentials.
+Just as importantly, it will be that much easier to monitor the renovation work to ensure it is proceeding at an appropriate pace.

-Use your local knowledge of where the big rental buildings are and stop by and ask the doorman or concierge about any current or upcoming vacancies (they always know).
-If you play your cards right, they just might be able to hook you up with the landlord or tenant even before a unit is officially on the market—just be transparent about looking for other than a regular yearly lease.
+Use your local knowledge of where the big rental buildings are, and stop by to ask the doorman or concierge about any current or upcoming vacancies (they always know).
+If you play your cards right, they might be able to connect you with the landlord or tenant before a unit is officially on the market; just be transparent about looking for something other than a standard annual lease.

 short term rentals during a renovation